dhawale-lab/dhawale-lab.github.io/positions/index.md

 ### Undergraduate Researchers

 We accept 1-2 trainees every year primarily from the IISc undergraduate program.
-Therefore, we typically cannot accomodate additional short-term interns from other programs. <br>
+We typically cannot accomodate additional interns from other programs. <br>
 Students interested in doing their BS/MS thesis projects in the lab may [contact](/contact) us.
-Please note that, due to Institute policy, we cannot offer funding and accomodation to non-IISc students pursuing thesis projects in the lab.
+Please note that, due to Institute policy, we cannot offer funding and accomodation to non-IISc students who wish to do their thesis research in the lab.

 {% capture response %}
-Since we get large numbers of internship request emails every year, we apologize in advance that we cannot respond to every request.
+We get hundreds of internship requests each year.
+We apologize that we cannot respond to every email we receive.
 {% endcapture %}

-{% capture content %}**Emails:** {{ response }}{% endcapture %}
+{% capture content %}**Email Replies:** {{ response }}{% endcapture %}
 {% include alert.html type="info" content=content %}